Looking for some fun alternatives to candy for Halloween? I’ve got you covered!

 This time of the year is filled with excitement and anticipation, and you want your children to enjoy themselves.
 But you also want to make sure they don’t get sick from eating too much sugar!
+That’s why having a Halloween candy alternative is a great idea.

-Traditionally, Halloween is also all about the candy, and there are quite a few ways to get rid of all the leftover candy you may collect this year.
+Traditionally, Halloween is also all about the candy, and there are quite a few ways to get rid of all the leftover candy you may have collected this year.
 There’s no way to escape this.
 But if you don’t want your kids gorging on sugar like every year, I have some healthy snack ideas that won’t spoil the fun of trick-or-treating.

 1. Frozen Banana Ghosts